boazbk/tcs/lec_16_randomized_alg.md

 #  Probabilistic computation

+> # { .objectives }
+* See  examples  of randomized algorithms \
+* Get more comfort with analyzing probabilistic processes and tail bounds

 > _"in 1946 ..
 (I asked myself) what are the chances that a Canfield solitaire laid out with 52 cardds will come out successfully?
 After spending a lot of time trying to estimate them by pure combinatorial calculations, I wondered whether a more practical method ... might not be to lay it our say one hundred times and simple observe and count"_, Stanislaw Ulam, 1983

 >_"The salient features of our method are that it is probabilistic ... and with a controllable miniscule probability of error."_, Michael Rabin, 1977